Investors demand hedge funds show clean hands on Libor

 At least one fund has employed a sophisticated computer algorithm: to discover whom its traders talked to and whether, during the course of those conversations, they discussed Libor fixings with traders at banks.

-Britain's Financial Services Authority (FSA) said traders at Barclays (BARC.L), which last month reached a $450 million (287 million pounds) settlement with U.S. and British regulators over attempted manipulation, sought to rig rates as far back as January 2005.
+Britain's Financial Services Authority (FSA) said traders at Barclays (BARC.L), which last month reached a $450 million settlement with U.S. and British regulators over attempted manipulation, sought to rig rates as far back as January 2005.

 Some hedge funds - such as macro funds and those with so-called relative value fixed income strategies - make bets on "spreads" related to Libor.
 Knowing where the rates were set before publication would have been a trading advantage.